samik1234/samik1234/README.md

 # Hi there, I'm Samiksha! 👋

-Welcome to my GitHub profile!
-I'm a Software Development Engineer (SDE) passionate about building fast, secure, and responsive web applications using modern web technologies.
+I’m a **Frontend Developer** with a strong foundation in building responsive web applications using modern web technologies.
+I enjoy learning by building projects and improving my problem-solving skills.

 ---